Rich Text Editor / Document Model / Inlines / Inline Elements

 In This Topic

-Iinline elements generally appear in paragraphs.
+Inline elements generally appear in paragraphs.
 They represent either content that must be displayed on a line or are used to alter the formatting of that line.
-For example image and text inlines represent content, whereas a line break or page break inline element represents a formatting instruction.
+For example, image and text inlines represent content, whereas a line break or page break inline element represents a formatting instruction.

 Paragraph Inline Elements